 What if I can’t make a course I have booked?

-Please give me as much notice as possible if you can’t come on a booked course.
+Please give me at least a month’s notice if you can’t come on a booked course.
 We will try to arrange an alternative date if we can, otherwise you can transfer your booking to next year, or have a refund of your payment minus 10% admin fee.
 If you cancel with less than a months notice you can choose a credit for a future course, send a friend in your place, or I will refund 50% of your course fee.

 If for any reason I need to cancel a course will I give a full refund or re-arrange a new date to suit.